hieutm0211/Game424/README.md

 It will be updated later.

 ## Running the tests
-It will be update later.
+It will be updated later.

 ## Contributing
 Read Contributing.md for details on our code of conduct, and the process for submitting pull requests to us.